trustcrypto/python-onlykey/README.md

 OnlyKey-utils - A command line tool for loading keys.

-OnlyKey-settime - A command line tool for setting the time on OnlyKey.

 PGPMessage - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey.

 **Still in early development.**